CoderSwp/Maverick-3.0/README.md

 # Maverick-3.0
 Run the index.html file to start from the home page.
-Some images may noy load if you are offline. https://youtu.be/tdLVkK8H6WU
+Some images may not load if you are offline. https://youtu.be/tdLVkK8H6WU